 For her part, Emily feels that the resolution of the claim has removed a great deal of stress from her in regard to her future.
 “I feel like my life is back on track now but I know I will always have medical issues and bills related to this accident for the rest of my life.
 This settlement allows me to know that I will be able to cover any treatment costs which arise in the future.”

-While it is our hope that this will never apply to an acquaintance, a family member, or you, if you are aware of someone who has been severely injured due to a possible product defect, we would urge you to contact the head of the firm’s products liability practice, Mark Joye, at 888-324-3100 or at firstname.lastname@example.org.
+While it is our hope that this will never apply to an acquaintance, a family member, or you, if you are aware of someone who has been severely injured due to a possible product defect, we would urge you to contact the head of the firm’s products liability practice, Mark Joye, at 877-941-2615 or at [email protected].